nelmio/NelmioSecurityBundle/README.md

   This will make the application detect logged-in users and redirect them to a secure URL, without making the session cookie insecure.

-* **[Cookie Session Handler](#cookie-session-handler)**: You can configure the session handler to use a cookie based storage.
-  **WARNING**: by default the session is not encrypted, it is your responsibility to properly configure the Encrypted Cookies section to include the session cookie (default name: session).
-The size limit of a cookie is 4KB, so make sure you are not storing objects or long text into session.

 * **[Disable Content Type Sniffing](#content-type-sniffing)**: Require that scripts are loaded using the correct mime type.
   This disables the feature that some browsers have which uses content sniffing to determine if the response is a valid script file or not.